amelialwx/AC215_PlatePals/README.md

 ![vertex-ai-finished-jobs](assets/vertex-ai-finished-jobs.png)

 ### Milestone 4 Part 2: ML Workflow Management ###
-we put all the components we built for our PlatePals App together.
+We put all the components we built for our PlatePals App together.
 We then apply workflow management methods to test, execute, monitor, and automate these components:

 - Data Processor: Download image from Tensorflow Dataset.
 Perform image resizing and augmentation.
 Upload preprocessed image to GCS bucket.
 - Model Training: Submits training jobs to Vertex AI to train the model.
 - Model Deploy: Updates trained models signature with preprocessing logic added to it.
 Upload model to Vertex AI Model Registry and Deploy model to Model Endpoints.

+To run each container independently, we

 DVC Setup
 ------------